ptupitsyn/ptupitsyn.github.io/_posts/2017-05-26-Ado-Net-Cache-Store.md

 title: ADO.NET As Ignite.NET Cache Store
 ---

-Implementing Ignite.NET 2.0 persistent store with ADO.NET and SQL Server: continue the story from [Entity Framework Cache Store](https://ptupitsyn.github.io/Entity-Framework-Cache-Store/).
+Implementing efficient Ignite.NET persistent store with ADO.NET and SQL Server: continue the story from [Entity Framework Cache Store](https://ptupitsyn.github.io/Entity-Framework-Cache-Store/).

 # ADO.NET vs Entity Framework

-TODO
+Previous article, [Entity Framework Cache Store](https://ptupitsyn.github.io/Entity-Framework-Cache-Store/), describes a way to persist Ignite in-memory data in SQL server using Entity Framework.
+The code is nice and elegant, but not efficient (as mentioned on [reddit](https://www.reddit.com/r/programming/comments/593ep1/entity_framework_as_ignitenet_cache_store/d95mnt6/)), because converting object operations to SQL queries introduces overhead.

+Today we are going to cut out all the middlemen:

+* Work with SQL directly to read and write data
+* Use binary mode in Ignite to avoid serialization costs

 # Ignite 2.0 Generic Cache Store

-TODO
+Cache store interface has been reworked in Ignite.NET 2.0: TODO

 # Code